kilmc/animal-crossing-toolkit/README.md

 - Hemisphere
 - Active/Inactive
-- Critter Type (bugs, fish or both)
+- Critter Type (bugs, fish, sea creatures or all of them)
 - Filter donated